Bala1511/Circulate-the-values-of-N-variables/README.md

 Get the value from the user for the number of rotation
 ### Step 4:
 Using the slicing concept rotate the list
 ### Step 5:
+fill the n: value and sum the :n value
 ### Step 6:
+print the values
 ## Program:
 ```
 #Program to circulate N values.